chuckremes/ruby-io/FAQ.md

 5. Will this project support my ancient operating system and its possibly weird system calls?

-    A. Target is to support POSIX as a baseline.
+    A. Target is to support POSIX-2008.1 as a baseline.
 If the ancient system conforms to POSIX, then it will be supported.
 As a general rule of thumb, if the operating system is earlier than Linux kernel 4.1, OSX 10.12, Windows 10, FreeBSD 11, OpenBSD 6, or NetBSD 7 then support will be spotty.
 Patches to the core system to support older systems will likely not be accepted; instead, a `ruby-io-patches` project could be created to collect patches for older systems and loaded only when necessary.
 I do not intend to pollute the core library to support systems 10+ years old.

 ### Design

 6. How does the non-blocking or asynchronous IO support work?

     A. When the `Async` portion of the library is loaded, any call to its IO methods will setup the asynchronous infrastructure if it hasn't been started yet.
 The calling thread creates a new Fiber that acts as a Fiber Scheduler for all Fibers on that thread.
 Additionally, it starts up a new Thread to run an IOLoop.
 This thread never exits.
 Calling methods on the `IO::Async` classes passes responsibility to the local thread's Fiber Scheduler.
-The request is packaged up and sent to the IOLoop via a mailbox.
-The Fiber Scheduler then waits for a reply by blocking on an incoming mailbox.
+The request is packaged up and sent to the IOLoop via a thread-safe mailbox.
+The Fiber Scheduler then allows any waiting fibers to run.
+When all runnables are blocked on IO or have exited, the scheduler waits for replies to outstanding IO by blocking on an incoming mailbox.
 At this time, the calling thread goes to sleep.
 The IOLoop receives the request on its mailbox.
 If the request is for a blocking function (`open`, `close`, `fcntl`, etc.) the request is passed to a small thread pool to execute the blocking function.
 Upon completion, the request fulfills a private Promise which passes the result back to the correct Fiber Scheduler.
 If the request is nonblocking (e.g. `read`, `write`, `recv`, etc.) then the file descriptor is registered for the required operation with the Poller.
 When the Poller detects that the read/write will succeed, it executes the request.
 The request also fulfills a Promise which sends the result back to the correct Fiber Scheduler.
 The Fiber Scheduler wakes up, retrieves the promised result, and returns the result to the original calling Fiber.
 The Fiber wakes up, parses the result, and passes it back to the caller.
 Done.

 7. That sounds like a lot of work; is `Async::IO` slow?